DerStoffel/honest-software/PITCHME.md

 * __chinese whispers__ can have massive impacts.
 * "that is known anyway" is an irrational assumption.
 * there are no __stupid questions__.
-* chosing the wrong medium or recipients.
+* choosing the wrong medium or recipients.
 * it is not enough to communicate for its own purpose. those who communicate are responsible for __validation__ of contents and the choice of direct recipients.

 ---